Fit as a Mama Bear

 Pinterest image with text: woman in black pants and a grey shirt using a band for glutes exercises

 For many people, our glutes are under-activated.
-Placing the focus on strong glutes can have big effects on daily activities.
-The benefits of strong glutes include:
+Learning how to train glutes can have big effects on daily activities.

 • easier time with day to day tasks (carrying, holding)